justinbouton/HW-LIRI-Node-App/README.md

 The purpose of this node app is to be able to search multiple APIs from a single CLI.
 Your search will hit either Spotify, OMDB or Bands in town.

+(Don't forget to run "npm init" in this folder first!)

 1. Search Spotify for a song:

 `node liri.js spotify <song name>`